cihologramas/freecad-pyoptools/README.md

 ## Linux Installation

-Clone directly the git into the Mod dir in your FreeCAD root directory, that usually means cloning into ~/.FreeCAD/Mod directory.
+Clone directly the git repository into the Mod dir of FreeCAD.
+This usually means cloning the repo into ~/.local/share/FreeCAD/Mod directory.

 After that you just select the "pyOpTools" workbench in FreeCAD in the usual way.
 As seen in the following screenshot
 ![image](https://raw.githubusercontent.com/cihologramas/freecad-pyoptools/master/media/PyOpTools-workbench-selection.png)